Turkey discovers large natural gas reserve off Black Sea | DW | 21.08.2020

 Turkey's president said on Friday the country had made its biggest-ever discovery of natural gas after completing new exploration work in the Black Sea.

-Recep Tayyip Erodgan said the 320-billion-cubic-meter (11.3 trillion cubic feet) deep-sea find was made at a site Turkish vessels began exploring last month, adding that he hoped to see the first gas reach Turkish consumers in 2023.
+Recep Tayyip Erodgan said the 320-billion-cubic-meter (11.3 trillion cubic feet) deep-sea find was made at a site Turkish vessels began exploring last month.
+Erdogan said he hoped to see the first gas reach Turkish consumers in 2023.

 "Turkey made the biggest discovery of natural gas in its history in the Black Sea," a delighted Erdogan said during a speech in Istanbul's Dolmabahce Palace.